Distributed Deep Convolutional Neural Networks for the Internet-of-Things: The Proposed Methodology

+It is noteworthy to point out that there is no difference in defining Eqs.~\eqref{eq:sharedlayrenodeconstraint_supplementary},~\eqref{eq:sharedlayermemoryconstraint_supplementary}, and~\eqref{eq:sharedlayercomputationconstraint_supplementary} with the variables of the CNN $u=2$, instead of those of CNN $u=1$, as done here.
+It is indeed sufficient to relax the constraints with $k-1$ variables out of $k$, where $k$ represents the number of CNNs a layer is shared among, in order to count that shared layer only once.

+The proposed methodology has been applied to two instances of the 5-layer CNN described in Figure~\ref{fig:5layercnn} without common processing layers, operating in the IoT system depicted in Figure~\ref{fig:pervasivesystem} and with $L=1$.
+Interestingly, the outcome of the methodology, depicted in Figure~\ref{fig:multicnnnosharedlayers}, shows that the placement of both CNNs represent the optimal solution of the single-CNN configuration.
 Moreover, the methodology has been applied to the case where the convolutional layers $L1$ and $L2$ are shared between the two CNNs.
-This solution is inspired by the transfer learning parading where two CNNs might share low-level representation processing layers, while high-level ones are specific for each CNN.
-As described in Section \ref{sct:theMethodology}, the following constraints need to be added to the optimization problem:
+This solution is inspired by the transfer learning paradigm where two CNNs might share low-level representation processing layers, while high-level ones are specific for each CNN.
+As described in Section~\ref{sct:theMethodology}, the following constraints need to be added to the optimization problem:

-and the constraints Eq. \eqref{eq:sharedlayrenodeconstraint}, \eqref{eq:sharedlayermemoryconstraint} and \eqref{eq:sharedlayercomputationconstraint} to be redefined accordingly.
-The outcome of the methodology in this second scenario is particularly interesting showing that common layers $L1$ and $L2$ have been placed in IoT units $n_{06}$ and $n_{01}$, respectively, while, after $n_{01}$ the processing takes two different paths.
+and the constraints Eq.~\eqref{eq:sharedlayrenodeconstraint},~\eqref{eq:sharedlayermemoryconstraint} and~\eqref{eq:sharedlayercomputationconstraint} have to be redefined accordingly.
+The methodology outcome in this scenario is interesting showing that common layers $L1$ and $L2$ have been placed in IoT units $n_{06}$ and $n_{01}$, respectively, while, after $n_{01}$, the processing takes two different paths.